Blog

 Employee benefits include pension plans, paid vacation, sick days, disability insurance, stock options, medical and dental insurance.
 Businesses generally do not grant these benefits to independent contractors.
 However, the non-availability of employee benefits does not automatically mean that the worker is an independent contractor.

-16. Are the worker's services considered a key aspect of the business?
+16. Are the worker's services considered key to the business?

 If a worker provides services that are a key aspect of the business, it is more likely that the business will have the right to direct and control his or her activities, which would indicate an employer-employee relationship.
 If the worker performs services that anyone could perform, independent contractor status is more likely.